Isaac Pendleton Langworthy

 Shortly before his withdrawal from the pastorate he had accepted the position of Corresponding Secretary of the American Congregational Union, in Boston, with the main work of aiding in building churches and parsonages for missionary congregations.
 He proved equally successful in the self-denying labors of his new field, but after ten years, in 1867, he exchanged this duty for a corresponding relation to the American Congregational Association, and devoted himself thenceforth with unremitting zeal to the congenial task of securing and enlarging a Congregational House and Library, in Boston.
 These efforts were crowned with remarkable success, and at his retirement from active service in 1887 he could point to a suitable building occupied as a denominational house, and to a very valuable library which had been increased by gifts procured through his efforts from some 3500 to over 33,000 volumes.

 After a short period of feeble health, followed by a few weeks of more rapid failure, he died in Chelsea, on January 5, 1888, at the age of 82.

 He married, on August 8, 1842, Sarah, daughter of Cyrus Williams, of New Haven.
 His children, three sons and a daughter, died before him.

 Langworthy received the honorary degree of Doctor of Divinity from Iowa College in 1878.
+His papers were archived at the New York Public Library around 1934.